stac-utils/pystac-client/docs/api.rst

 Item Search
 -----------

-The `ItemSearch` class rerpesents a search of a STAC API.
+The `ItemSearch` class represents a search of a STAC API.

 .. autoclass:: pystac_client.ItemSearch
    :members: